AI Worker worker.md

 - https://github.com/ucsandman/DashClaw/blob/main/README.md

-- https://dashclaw.io/downloads
+- https://www.dashclaw.io/llms.txt

-- https://clawhub.ai/@dashclaw
+- https://hosted.dashclaw.io/connect

 ## Evidence notes (from repository text)